ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

     - an elapsed time column that could show 63 seconds as "00:01:03" or "1 minute, 3 seconds"
 6. enum and boolean values formatted as localized strings (0 -> "Fail", 1 -> "Pass")
 7. date/time values formatted in various ways ("October 27", "yesterday", "2023-12-28 08:27")
-8. combinations of the above in a single column in cases where the source data isn't uniformly typed (e.g. SLE tag values)

 In all of the above cases: